 What is a tibial plateau fracture?

-Fractures of the tibial plateau are considered quite serious.
+It is quite a serious injury.
 The upper surface of the tibia bone contains structures which are critical to the knees functioning.
 In particular, cartilage meniscus and the cruciate ligaments attach there.
 They are essential for a stable knee.

 Therefore, tibial plateau fractures often occur in conjunction with injury to the anterior cruciate ligament, collateral ligaments (MCL or LCL), menisci and articular cartilage.
 This damage, although repairable, makes you much more susceptible to early onset of osteoarthritis, particularly in younger patients.

 Once your tibial plateau fracture has been diagnosed a number of treatment options are available depending on the extent of the damage.

 How bad is my injury?

 In surgical terms, there are 6 different classifications, depending on the severity and the nature of the injury.
-However, broadly speaking fractures can be separated into two main groupings: Displaced and Non-displaced fractures.
+However, the two main groups are: